bmr-cymru/stratify/README.md

 `build_deps` list.

 To clone and install from additional git repositories, extend the `git_deps` table.
-Each entry is a 3-tuple (GIT URL, BRANCH, INSTALL COMMAND).
+Each entry is a 3-tuple (GIT URL, BRANCH, [BUILD AND INSTALL COMMANDS]).

-If running anaconda manually, consider using the unshare program with the arguments "--mount --propagate private" to prevent anaconda mount operations affecting the root namespace (may prevent unmounting and erasing the Stratis pool when carrying out repeated installations, see comments in `_dir_install()`).
+If running anaconda manually, consider using the unshare program with the arguments "--mount --propagate private" to prevent anaconda mount operations affecting the root namespace (this may prevent unmounting and erasing the Stratis pool when carrying out repeated installations, see comments in `_dir_install()`).